new & interesting places for your GPS

-Beginners Exercise 5 - Adding Icons and Sounds (Garmin)
+Beginners Education 5 - Adding Icons and Sounds (Garmin)

-Beginners Exercise 5 - Adding Icons and Sounds
+Beginners Education 5 - Adding Icons and Sounds

 Once you are comfortable with POI Loader, you will probably want to add Icons for your POI files and perhaps get an audio alert when one is nearby.